 For a beautiful vaulted ceiling without any specific restrictions, you have a wide choice of oak roof trusses.
 Your choice depends on your aesthetic preference, but these are the most common options:

-Queen post truss – two vertical posts and a collar form a square or rectangular shape inside the triangle.
+Two vertical posts and a collar form a square or rectangular shape inside the triangle.
 A variation of this oak truss is a curved, angled queen post truss, without the collar beam and with curved vertical posts.

 Our clients often require enough head room for people to walk under trusses comfortably or to optically increase the space, without increasing the overall height of the roof.
 This is a common requirement, hence there are many elegant solutions for this type of roof.